alex-ball/bathbib/csl/README.md

         `container-title` and follow the instructions above for pinpointing EU Directives.

-      - To get Harvard (Bath)'s pre-2024 legal case format, don't give a `number` or a `container-title`.
+      - To get the traditional or neutral legal case format, don't give a `number` or a `container-title`.
 Use `collection-title` (reporting journal or court abbreviation) and `page` (first page, or case number with or without division suffix).
 The year will be shown in square brackets unless `volume` is given, in which case it will be in parentheses.

-    This is a quirky use of `collection-title`, but the simplifying principle behind it is that `container-title` is printed in italics and `collection-title` is not.
+    The use of `collection-title` in the above is quirky, but the simplifying principle behind it is that `container-title` is printed in italics and `collection-title` is not.
 One motivation for it is that CSL cannot detect ‘OJ’ as a special value, but Harvard (Bath) treats it specially.